-Are you the type that just wants to chill by the pool, gamble and get wasted in the evening?
+Are you the type that just wants to chill by the pool, gamble, and get wasted in the evening?
 Then Repeat.
 If so a pass may not be a good idea at all.

-However, if you want more out of your trip than that and want to see the best Las Vegas has to offer and enjoy trips that are packed full with things to see and do then a Pass is a very good way of saving a lot of money.
+However, if you want more out of your trip than that and want to see the best Las Vegas has to offer and enjoy trips that are packed full of things to see and do then a Pass is a very good way of saving a lot of money.

 The Las Vegas Pass is best suited to people who really want to See and Do EVERYTHING.
 The pass has almost endless high-end premium attractions and you will find the main issue packing it all in.
 It will result in an unforgettable once-in-a-lifetime trip.

-However with the HIGH purchase price and need to pack a lot into your days it may not be the best pass for everyone.
-There are plenty of others to take a look at however…
+However, with the HIGH purchase price and need to pack a lot into your days it may not be the best pass for everyone.
+There are plenty of others to take a look at, however.